Procurement and Purchasing

 Purchasing methods

-Once the need for goods or services has been identified, those authorized to purchase have several purchasing methods available to them:
+4. Once the need for goods or services has been identified, those authorized to purchase have several purchasing methods available to them:

-a.
+4.a.
 Purchasing card

-b.
+4.b.
 Purchase requisitions

-c.
+4.c.
 Purchase orders

-Regular order: created from purchase requisitions.
+- Regular order: created from purchase requisitions.
 The purchase requisition and the supporting documentation of the purchase requisition become support for the purchase order.

-Blanket purchase order: This should be used for repetitive purchases, or for a particular supplier of goods or services which may include multiple shipments.
-Blanket purchase orders should include: the period of time for the performance; clear indication of the purpose of the blanket; the not to exceed amount for the blanket; the scope of goods or services to be included or excluded; the person authorized to issue releases against the blanket.
+- Blanket purchase order: This should be used for repetitive purchases, or for a particular supplier of goods or services which may include multiple shipments.
+Blanket purchase orders should include: the time period for the performance; clear indication of the purpose of the blanket; the not to exceed amount for the blanket; the scope of goods or services to be included or excluded; the person authorized to issue releases against the blanket.
 At the end of the fiscal year, all blankets will be closed and reopened with new blanket purchase order numbers.
 Each department is responsible for the re-issuing of all blanket orders for the following fiscal year; prior approval from the person initially approving the transaction is required to extend expenditures beyond the fiscal year end.

-• Change order: issued to document an amendment to an existing “open” purchase order.
+- Change order: issued to document an amendment to an existing “open” purchase order.
 Changes may pertain to product specifications, scope of work, standards, terms of agreement, unit pricing, or total cost.
 Change orders will not be processed once an order is complete; a new requisition/purchase order is required.

 Purchases

+5.b.
 Purchases on government grants and contracts

 Leases

+6.a.
 Vehicles

-Facilities Services coordinates the lease or purchase of vehicles and obtains approval from the vice president for finance and administration.
+Facilities Services coordinates the lease or purchase of all campus vehicles and obtains approval from the vice president for finance and administration.
 Once the required reviews have been completed, Facilities Services processes the lease/purchase via a purchase order.

+6.b.
 Equipment

 Roles and responsibilities